 - The importance of having a local listing according to business sector/industry is identified.
-Google+ Local won’t dramatically change this.
+Google+ Local will not dramatically change this.

-- Furthermore, knowing where we’re coming from is fundamental in understanding where we’re going and how to best approach this transition.
+- Furthermore, knowing where we are coming from is fundamental in understanding where we are going and how to best approach this transition.
 In this regard, the report provides a comprehensive view into the importance of a wide range of ranking factors and how these differ globally, as well as surveys the financial impact of Places before finally moving on to looking at the future of local search.

 - Having a local listing is considered most important in the accommodation sector, closely followed by entertainment (incl. restaurants, bars, etc.) and consumer services (e.g. hairdresser, dentist).

 - With an average global score above 9 on a 10-rating scale, marketers find NAP consistency across the web absolutely imperative to ranking, while customer reviews likewise are deemed very important (scoring 8.21 out of 10) for ranking in local searches.